bravoalpha79/MothRadar/README.md

     will redirect to login view.

-2. If a logged in user attempts to manually (via URL) access the upvote-feature route for a ticket they have already upvoted, and they submit valid payment data, check that the browser redirects to the concerned ticket, a yellow alert closable banner is displayed below the Navbar, and the upvote count remains unchanged.
+2. If a logged-in user attempts to manually (via URL) access the upvote-feature route for a ticket they have already upvoted, and they submit valid payment data, check that the browser redirects to the concerned ticket, a yellow alert closable banner is displayed below the Navbar, and the upvote count remains unchanged.